 Singaporeans tend to lead busy and fast-paced lives, with many keeping long working hours in stressful jobs.
-Moreover, a recent survey conducted by recruitment agency Michael Page revealed that 70% of Singaporeans continue to respond to work-related calls and emails outside of regular working hours.
+Moreover, a survey conducted by recruitment agency Michael Page revealed that 70% of Singaporeans continue to respond to work-related calls and emails outside of regular working hours.

 This means that you may not have much personal time to spend with your family, care for your ageing parents, enjoy hobbies or leisure time, much less exercising regularly to keep fit.
 In the long run, this could lead to poor lifestyle habits, including eating unhealthily and living a sedentary lifestyle.